maudnals/maudnals.github.io/README.md

 ## Hi

 Hi, I'm Maud.
 I'm a Developer Relations Engineer.

 I specialize in security, privacy and identity on the web.
 I currently work at Google on the Chrome team.

 My 🖤 **favorite** things to work on:
 *  **Web security**
 * **Demos**
 * **(Open-source) developer tools and libraries**.

+Aside from regular software engineering work, I have experience:
+* Producing educational content for developers
+* Building developer tools and demos
+* Speaking to developer communities
-I have experience producing educational content for developers, building tools and demos, and speaking to / mingling with developer communities to listen to their ideas and channel their feedback to product teams.
+* Mingling with these communities to collect their ideas and channel their feedback to product teams.

-## Areas I have experience with
+## Areas I have experience in

 ### Languages / Frameworks